-Once in the water, snorkelers will enjoy the amazing clear waters that are filled with schools of yellow tangs, green sea turtles, and numerous Humuhumunukunukuapuaa which was once Hawaii’s state fish.
+Once in the water, snorkelers will enjoy the amazingly clear waters that are filled with schools of yellow tangs, green sea turtles, and numerous Humuhumunukunukuapuaa which was once Hawaii’s state fish.
 On some days swimmers may be lucky enough to encounter a pod of wild dolphins or even a docile whale shark that is known to frequent the bay.
 The whale shark is over 35 feet in length and has a silhouette of a reef shark.
-However, the whale shark is not a flesh eater.
-The powerful fish survives on plankton and is very curious of humans and their activities in the bay but is not known to be aggressive.
+However, the whale shark is not a flesh-eater.
+The powerful fish survives on plankton and is very curious about humans and their activities in the bay but are not known to be aggressive.

 At the end of Napoopoo Road and at the entrance to the bay, there sits a well preserved ancient Hawaiian temple.
-Named Hikiau Heiau, it is one of the best preserved heiau in all the islands.
+Named Hikiau Heiau, it is one of the best-preserved heiaus in all the islands.
 The center of the heiau is mounted on 15 foot stone walls with a center platform that has an unobstructed view of the bay.
 Known as a luakini heiau, Hikiau is a human sacrificial temple that is dedicated to the war god Ku.

 The area in and around Kealakekua Bay has great historical significance.
 Known as the place where westerners made contact with Hawaiians when Captain James Cook’s, along with his sailing master William Bligh fleet, entered the bay looking to provisions.
 Many say that the sails of the Discovery and Resolution appeared to natives as the Hawaiian god Lono.
 Therefore the proper protocol was followed and the captain and crew were greeted and honored.
 Discord developed when Cook was informed that the Discovery was missing and a conflict ensued resulting in the death of Captain James Cook on February 14, 1779.
 A simple white obelisk monument stands as a memorial to the ocean explorer.

-Visitors to Kealakekua Bay are asked to observe the proper respect to not only the Cook Monument but also Hikiau heiau.
-Visitors are asked to not climb in and around the sites, refrain from leaving trash or removing rocks or otherwise desecrating the sites.
+Visitors to Kealakekua Bay are asked to observe the proper respect for not only the Cook Monument but also the Hikiau heiau.
+Visitors are asked to not climb in and around the sites, refrain from leaving trash or removing rocks, or otherwise desecrating the sites.